 Back to the artist’s possible intention in this photograph.
 I have included a copy of the contact sheet (remember those?) from that day.
 One would instantly notice that the boy does not appear the same in subsequent images from that roll of film.
 In a few shots, he is smiling, happy, and looking far from disheveled or disturbed.
 It is the choice of the photographer to show the viewer their own vision of the world, of course.
 Are any of the other photographs from that roll as powerful as the image we are so familiar with?
 I’d say emphatically “no.” The famous image falls squarely in the style and subject matter that we know and expect from a Dianne Arbus photograph.
 Her body of work contextualizes how we as viewers receive the information in this image.
 In a gallery filled with images of outcasts, marginalized people, subcultures, the mentally or physically ill, or sideshow freaks…this photo of a young boy playing with a toy looks positively unsettling.
 Perhaps that was her agenda all along.
 Possibly she knew full well that she could manipulate the viewer’s response.

 Why does this photograph speak so strongly to me?
 I often have thought that image could be lifted from a dream.
 Not a nightmare, but perhaps a more standard “bad dream” or a reverie of a lost childhood moment that I was witness to myself.
 I grew up not far from New York City, and I spent many weekend days running through Lincoln Park in Jersey City, which has similar features to those of Central Park.
-The smell of sycamore tress still sends me back to those days of my youth.
+The smell of sycamore trees still sends me back to those days of my youth.
 I could have very well happened upon a similar situation back then.
 Of course, being a child I was year’s away from seeing the world in photographic terms, but nonetheless, this photograph provokes deep, visceral feelings in me.
 I wonder as I look at this photo what ever happened to this boy.
 He appears to be perhaps five or six years old in the photo, which would make him sixty years old or so today.
 I wonder if he or his family ever saw the final photograph, and how they may have reacted to it.
 Proud?
 Sad?
 Embarrassed?
 Angry?
 A moment of his youth, forever etched into our collective consciousness.
 Hanging on a museum wall and published numerous times.
 Provoking thoughts from complete strangers.
 All the result of a day of playing in the park on a summer day.